Posted by Solv, April 02, 2021 (last updated on July 01, 2021)

 Vaccination eligibility is opening up throughout the country!
-In fact, 90% of Americans over the age of 16 will be eligible for a vaccine by the middle of April.
+The FDA just approved use of the Pfizer vaccine in children over the age of 12.
 However, there are more people eligible for a vaccine right now than there are doses.
 Securing an appointment continues to be a long, difficult process for many.
-Read on to learn some community-generated tips to score a vaccine appointment.
+Read on to learn some community-generated tips to score a vaccine appointment

 10 Tips to Find and Book an Appointment

 1. Track the refresh times